wxy20850606/wxy20850606.github.io/content/posts/2025/08/missing-him.md

 - transformation
 - awakening

-description: "How I shifted from missing into hope, and discovered the formula: Hope + No Contact = Pure Energy — transforming love into a sacred engine of growth."
+description: "How I shifted from missing into hope, and discovered the formula: Love + No Contact + Hope = Pure Energy — transforming love into a sacred engine of growth."

 weight:
 slug: "hope-no-contact-pure-energy"